 To learn more about the different types of windshield wipers, check out my blog, “No more mistakes when replacing windshield wipers.”

 5. LCD screens.
 If your car is equipped with an LCD screen for the infotainment system cold weather can cause it to run slow or not appear at all.
-This recently happened to my daughter’s car.
 Unfortunately, there’s nothing you can do other than let your car warm up.
-I must admit, it’s difficult to turn on the heat when nothing appears on the screen.
+I must admit, it isn’t easy to turn on the heat when nothing appears on the screen.

 6. Paint.
-Road salt does a great job keeping our roadways clear and safe for drivers.
-However, it can be very damaging to your car’s paint and underlying metal components.
+Road salt does a great job of keeping our roadways clear and safe for drivers.
+However, it can damage your car’s paint and underlying metal components.
 Certain types of salt can cause paint to chip.
-Salt can attack dents and dings and cause exposed metal to rust more quickly.
-Depending on our weather, my wife and I try to wash our cars on a weekly basis.
-We have an affordable car wash that does a good job cleaning our cars.
-The other benefit of washing your car regularly is it keeps the salt residue off your jacket and pants.
+Salt can attack dents and dings and cause the exposed metal to rust more quickly.
+Depending on the weather, my wife and I try to wash our cars every week.